 This mystery is a hardcover edition that was published by Minotaur Books on September 22, 2009 and has 372 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Still Life, A Fatal Grace, A Rule Against Murder, The Cruelest Month, Bury Your Dead, The Hangman, A Trick of the Light, The Beautiful Mystery, How the Light Gets In, The Long Way Home, The Nature of the Beast, A Great Reckoning
+Other books by this author which I have reviewed include Still Life, A Fatal Grace, A Rule Against Murder, The Cruelest Month, Bury Your Dead, The Hangman, A Trick of the Light, The Beautiful Mystery, How the Light Gets In, The Long Way Home, The Nature of the Beast, A Great Reckoning

 Fifth in the Chief Inspector Armand Gamache mystery series and revolving around Gamache and Three Pines.